0x1d00ffff/tokenpool/README.md

  - Account Shares list only shows some miners(?) possibly those with recent shares
  - All payment transactions fail and revert
    - Account Shares list shows Total Tokens Earned as 0.
 Possibly due to reverted payouts
+ - Add input sanitization to api endpoints in peer-interface.js.
+API calls from a miner with a malformed address should return error.
+ - Payment batching (batchMinedPayments()) seems to be set up to occur every 30 seconds, but it also appears to create a new batch whenever a balance payment is available.
+Need to do some more checks/testing to see if this is desirable, if it should be slowed down, or if it should be simply called by a different periodic task.
+ - Switch to geth and modify COLLECT_TOKEN_DATA_PERIOD in token-interface.js to a much lower number.
+Once every 30 seconds currently - is that correct?
+It seems the pool would not work well if going that slow.
+ - If vardiff is not used, disable updateVariableDifficultyPeriod task.
+Alternatively just re-enable vardiff.

 ## FORMATTING
  - run `npm run format`